 5. Click Add Connection.
 Enter a name and description for the connection and select the AI Provider and Model.

-6. In Select Credentials, choose the credential you created in Credential Center.
+6. In Select Credentials, choose the credential you created in Credential Center or the credential you created inline from the AI Source screen.
+After all required fields are set, Save becomes available.

 7. Click Save.